yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

     	LogicalHostname = "floating IP or virtual hostname"

-8. Register the web server service [N2]
+8. Registering the web server service [N2]

     If you are using a WebOTX web server, register the WebOTX web server service on N2.
 Move the failover group to N2 so that you can see the switching partition Z on N2, and then run the following command.

     	Z:¥domains¥domain1¥bin¥apachectl INSTALL

-9. Create a WebOTX configuration file [N2]
+9. Creating a WebOTX configuration file [N2]

     Create a configuration file to operate the WebOTX AS domain on the switching partition from N2.
 Execute the following command on N2.

     	<INSTALL_ROOT>¥lib¥ant¥bin¥ant -f setup.xml -Ddomains.root=Z:¥¥domains setup.env.client setup.env.server

-10. Registration of domain information in the TP system [N2]
+10. Registring domain information in the TP system [N2]

     Register the domain information on the switching partition to the TP system with N2.
 On the command prompt, go to <INSTALL_ROOT>\Trnsv\bin and execute the following command.
 Set the value of the TPM option argument to the domain name.

     	contps -i AD TPM=domain1 CAT=Z:¥¥domains¥¥domain1¥¥config¥¥tpsystem WAIT=30

-11. Change the method of starting the WebOTX service [N1, N2]
+11. Changing the method of starting the WebOTX service [N1, N2]

     Please change the startup method of WebOTX AS 10.x Agent Service to manual on N1 and N2.
 On the [Control Panel]-[Administrative Tools]-[Services] screen, right-click WebOTX AS 10.x Agent Service, select Properties, and then change the startup type to "Manual".